 See how to sew a unique stand up pencil pouch!
 It snaps closed like a pouch but folds out to create an easel when you’re ready to draw!
 Read on for my stand up pencil pouch tutorial with free pattern.

 How is it back-to-school time already?
 It’s the middle of August!
 And yet, tomorrow is my daughter’s first day of school.
 I remember when summers lasted… well, all summer.
 But back-to-school time it is, and that means school supplies.
 As much as I don’t like the idea of summer ending, I always end up having fun buying fresh new supplies.
+Of course, that includes getting office supplies for home.
+You can even order them online nowadays.

 And I don’t know about you, but my school supply shopping trips usually end up with more than a few items in the buggy that are only tangentially considered school supplies.
 Cute pens?
 Yes!
 Sticky notes?
 Yes!
 And how about colored pencils and coloring books?
 Sure, why not?
 I think those impulse buys help take the sting out of a summer cut short.